-Fellow entreps!
-What's your favorite social media hack?
-Would love you to share what is working for you!
+Fellow entrepreneurs!
+What is your top social media hack?
+I would love you to share what is working for you!

 Wow, hard to pick just one social media hack.
 But if we're looking for something that isn't widely known, how about MailChimp's Social Profiles feature?